flukus/AAATest/README.md

 AAATest is a (pure) unit test framework that aims to take the tedium out of testing.

-It is built with the arrange, act, assert pattern front and center to make tests more self documenting.
+It is built with the arrange, act, assert pattern front and centre to make tests more self documenting.

-It is built with dependency injection in mind, dependency and moq management make tests simple to create.
+It is built with dependency injection in mind, dependency and mock management make tests simple to create.

 It produces more readable, more maintainable tests with less code*.

-It is not suiteable for integration tests, integration testing has developed in it's own direction over the years and there are much better tools (SpecFlow).
+It is not suitable for integration tests, integration testing has developed in it's own direction over the years and there are much better tools (SpecFlow).

 Quick Example